 Khandhar graduated from American University's Washington College of Law in 2008.
 He then worked for the Asian Pacific American Legal Resource Center (APALRC) until 2011, representing poor and moderate income Asian immigrant tenants, seniors, and workers in a variety of matters.
 He also supported community organizing efforts, particularly in subsidized housing.
 With the APALRC, Khandhar helped organize a tenants' association in D.C.'s Chinatown.

-In 2011, Khandhar was accepted as a clinical teaching fellow at the University of Baltimore School of Law's Community Development Clinic, where is he is currently wrapping up his first semester of co-teaching the clinic, supervising student attorneys who are working on a variety of matters including emerging nonprofit formalization, startup small and micro-businesses, community assocations and neighborhood groups in Baltimore, and the growing worker-owned cooperative movement in the area.
+In 2011, Khandhar was accepted as a clinical teaching fellow, where is he is currently wrapping up his first semester of co-teaching the clinic, supervising student attorneys who are working on a variety of matters including emerging nonprofit formalization, startup small and micro-businesses, community assocations and neighborhood groups in Baltimore, and the growing worker-owned cooperative movement in the area.
 Khandhar is also the president of the Asian American Literary Review, a space for writers who consider the designation “Asian American” a fruitful starting point for artistic vision and community.

 2006 Winner - Morgan Williams